 Kathleen Werner has immersed herself in many different aspects of the artistic realm.
 At 20 years old she designed and opened a boutique called Zen, featuring Asian art, meditation pieces and teas from all over the world.
 From customers' interest in the store's decor and art, she went on to designing living spaces and continued on to integrate landscape and commercial design.
 At the age of 25 she also designed and owned a gallery for large scale modern art in Arizona featuring creative local talent.

 Her initial project design Etazin, an interactive outdoor lounge chair and sculpture piece, is now a permanent installation at Taliesin West.
 The more recent Etazin Square incarnation has been added to the art collection at the Hyatt Regency Scottsdale Resort and Spa in Gainey Village.
 Etazin is also currently featured as public art in Manhattan at 48th and 3rd where people sit and take photos all day long.
-Werner and her designs have been featured in numerous websites and design magazines and are selling all over the world.
+Werner and her designs have been featured in numerous publications, websites and design magazines and are selling all over the world.
 She is now residing in New York City focused on completing her Ecliptic series of paintings.

 Kathleen Werner Paintings Commentary-

-In her new Ecliptic painting series, Kathleen Werner designs centered geometries by creating portals and subverting gravity.
-The Ecliptic series, filled with ancient symbolic undercurrents, uses up to four different types of symmetries to realize a unique visual interaction.
-By combining quadrilateral, reflective, diagonal and cyclical symmetries the paintings take on an interesting mix of organic and mechanical movement.
-This Ecliptic series will have you questioning conventional orientations and entering into vortex like configurations.
-These intricate and elegant paintings are not only done completely freehand but with compositions that require intense reflection at every step of the process.
+In her new Ecliptic painting series, Kathleen Werner designs centered geometries and creates portals with the use of multiple varied symmetries.
+The Ecliptic series is filled with symbolic undercurrents and combines quadrilateral, reflective, diagonal and cyclical symmetries to realize a unique visual interaction.
+The technique produces distinctive paintings that take on an interesting assembly of organic and mechanical movement.
+Inspired through a background and obsession with architectural design, these intricate and elegant paintings are drafted on spinning rails and detailed completely freehand with compositions that require intense reflection at every step of the process.